soundpress/RulesOfNYC/docs/c08/index.rst

    (4) urinate or defecate in any market, or in or upon any market building or structure, except in a facility that is specifically designed for such purpose;

-   (5) violate any measure imposed by the market manager pursuant to section 12-17 of this subchapter;
+   (5) violate any measure imposed by the market manager pursuant to 17 RCNY § 12-17;

    (6) violate any other order of the market manager issued in accordance with Chapter 1-A of Title 22 of the Code or this subchapter;